U.K. Professional Clients

 Because the general public are involved and need to be protected the initial capital requirements for a public company are more onerous than for a private one.
 There is a minimum capital requirement of £50,000.While there is no formal limitation on public companies having restrictions on transfer of shares similar to those that apply to private companies, and such restrictions would be highly unusual, given that one of the reasons for forming a public company is to raise money from the general public and such a restriction would discourage them.

 In any case if the public company is listed on the stock exchange any restrictions on transfer will be prohibited.

 Note here that public companies are not necessarily listed on the stock exchange.
 A listing is essentially a private contractual arrangement between a public company and stock exchange (in the UK the London Stock Exchange (LSE) is itself a listed public company) to gain access to a very sophisticated market for its shares.

 Some public companies do however exist outside the stock exchange listing system – Sir Alan Sugar's Amstrad PLC being a high profile example.

 Public companies are therefore more suitable for inviting investment by large numbers of people.
 A private company is particularly suitable for running business in which small number of people is involved.

-Two directors are essential: to set up a PLC you will need at least two directors.
+Two directors are essential: to register a PLC company.
 These can be chosen randomly; however the person must be between 16 and 70 years of age, and have no legal limitations as to their suitability to act as a director.
-The company secretary must be qualified: to set up a PLC, a company secretary is not only necessary, but they must meet certain suitability requirements.
+The company secretary must be qualified: to set up a PLC company, a company secretary is not only necessary, but they must meet certain suitability requirements.
 Call us to discuss your needs and see how we can help.